level23/nagios-cloudwatch-metrics/README.md

                         Name=DeliveryStreamName,Value=MyStream
                      See also: http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#dimension-combinations

-    --warning=x:x    Required: The warning value.
-You can supply min:max or just min value.
-If the fetched data is lower than the minimum, or higher than the maxmimum, we will raise a warning.
+    --warning=x:x    Required: The warning threshold.
+You can supply min:max or just max value.
+Use the format: [@]min:max When no minimal value is given, a default min value of 0 is used.
-                     If you only want a max check, set min to 0.
-Example: 0:20 will raise when the value is higher than 20
+                     By default we will raise a warning alert when the value is outside the given range.
+You can start the range with an @ sign to change this logic.
+We then will alert when the value is inside the range.
+                     See below for some examples.

-    --critical=x:x   Required: The critical value.
-You can supply min:max or just min value.
-If the fetched data is lower than the minimum, or higher than the maxmimum, we will raise a critical.
+    --critical=x:x   Required: The critical threshold.
+You can supply min:max or just max value.
+Use the format: [@]min:max When no minimal value is given, a default min value of 0 is used.
+                     By default we will raise a critical alert when the value is outside the given range.
+You can start the range with an @ sign to change this logic.
+We then will alert when the value is inside the range.
+                     See below for some examples.

+Example threshold values:

+--critical=10
+We will raise an alert when the value is < 0 or > 10

+--critical=5:10
+We will raise an alert when the value is < 5 or > 10

+--critical=@5:10
+We will raise an alert when the value is >= 5 and <= 10

+--critical=~:10
+We will raise an alert when the value is > 10 (there is no lower limit)

+--critical=10:~
-                     If you only want a max check, set min to 0.
-Example: 0:20 will raise when the value is higher than 20
+We will raise an alert when the value is < 10 (there is no upper limit)

+--critical=10:
+(Same as above) We will raise an alert when the value is < 10 (there is no upper limit)

+--critical=@1:~
+Alert when the value is >= 1.
+Zero is OK.

+See for more info: https://www.monitoring-plugins.org/doc/guidelines.html#THRESHOLDFORMAT
 ```

 ### AWS Credentials ###